Information Regarding the Affordable Care Act

-EGID provides the following information for those employers who participate in HealthChoice and have questions related to how health reform under the Affordable Care Act (ACA) impacts the plan and participants.
-Employer circumstances vary, and for specific issues an employer should seek the advice of legal counsel.
+The Employees Group Insurance Department (EGID) provides the following information for those employers who participate in HealthChoice and have questions related to how health reform under the Affordable Care Act (ACA) impacts the plan and participants.
+Employer circumstances vary, and for specific issues, an employer should seek the advice of its own legal counsel.

 Guidance continues to be issued by federal agencies on various aspects of ACA.
 This notice will be updated periodically as further information becomes available.

 Under ACA, certain insurance information has to be communicated to employees and to the IRS.

 Reporting was optional for calendar year 2014 (reported in 2015); however, it is required for calendar year 2015 (reported in 2016).

 Employers and insurers have separate required reporting responsibilities as outlined below: